jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

 ### 383 Court may disqualify directors
 (1) Where—the court may make an order that the person must not, without the leave of the court, be a director or promoter of, or in any way, whether directly or indirectly, be concerned or take part in the management of, a company for such period not exceeding 10 years as may be specified in the order.
-  (a) a person has been convicted on indictment of an offence in connection with the promotion, formation, or management of a company, or has been convicted of a crime involving dishonesty as defined in section 2(1) of the Crimes Act 1961; or
+  (a) a person has been convicted under section 373(4) of an offence in connection with the promotion, formation, or management of a company, or has been convicted of a crime involving dishonesty as defined in section 2(1) of the Crimes Act 1961; or
   (b) a person has committed an offence for which the person is liable (whether convicted or not) under this Part; or (c) a person has, while a director of a company and whether convicted or not,—
     (i) persistently failed to comply with this Act or the Companies Act 1955, the Securities Act 1978, the Securities Markets Act 1988, the Takeovers Act 1993, or the takeovers code in force under that Act or, if the company has failed to so comply, persistently failed to take reasonable steps to obtain compliance with those Acts or the code; or